Black Folks Purple Sweet Potato Pie Recipe

 How to make a purple sweet potato pie

-- Preheat the oven, grease the pie pan, and set it aside.
+- Prep and roast: Preheat the oven, grease your pie pan, and roast the purple sweet potatoes until tender.

-- Pour the purple mixture into the pie crust.
+- Assemble: Pour the mixture into a pie crust and smooth the top.

 What texture is this pie filling?